KyleSeaford/FDS/README.md

 ### dashboard stuff
 - [ ] default load onto zone1 when zones are added / removed
-- [ ] change the colors
+- [x] change the colors
 - [ ] display graphs
-- [ ] change unit description to 'colors' and make it so only a set amount of colors can be chosen or just assign each unit a color e.g. unit1: Yellow.
+- [x] change unit description to 'colors'
+- [ ] make it so only a set amount of colors can be chosen or just assign each unit a color e.g. unit1: Yellow.
 Then make it so the background for the color column is the unit's color

 ### improvements
 - [ ] replace IP location with GPS data